 Our governance approach

-Our CR Strategy is managed by our Group Corporate Responsibility Function with oversight and challenge from our Director of External Communications.
-The Chief Executive and Group Board has ultimate accountability and is updated bi-annually on activities and progress against targets.
-Within each region, country-level senior management has oversight of the strategy and the implementation and delivery of activities to meet targets is managed by local CR Representatives.
-Regional activities are coordinated by the Group CR Function.
+Our Corporate Responsibility (CR) strategy is managed by our Group CR function with oversight and challenge from our Director of Corporate Communications.
+From September 2016, Charlotte Heiss, Group Chief Legal Officer and Company Secretary, and William McDonnell, Group Chief Risk Officer, became our Executive co-sponsors for CR, reporting to the Group Executive Committee and Group Board annually on activities and progress against targets.
+Within each region, country-level senior management have oversight of the strategy.
+The implementation and delivery of activities to meet targets is managed by local CR representatives.

 Our strategy is underpinned by corporate CR polices outlining our approach to human rights, the environment and community and charities.
-Applicable to all operating countries and subsidiaries, these policies help manage our operational, regulatory and reputational risks while putting corporate responsibility at the heart of our business
+Applicable to all operating countries and subsidiaries, these policies help manage our operational, regulatory and reputational risks while putting CR at the heart of our business.